Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant Hodge theory and analytic Morse inequalities

-From this point of view, it is clear that $\Delta_{eq}^k$ is a second order elliptic differential operator which is formally self adjoint with respect to above scalar product.
-Note that here $t$ is merely a label to keep track of the grading and $\wedge_{eq}^kTM$ is a finite dimensional hermitian vector bundle.
-So, we may apply the ordinary completion procedure to construct the Hilbert spaces $L^2(M,\wedge_{eq}^kTM)$ or Sobolev spaces $W^\alpha(M,\wedge_{eq}^kTM)$.
-Therefore, exactly as in the classical Hodge theory for the Laplacian (e.g. through the construction of heat operator as in \cite[chapter 3]{Rosenberg-Laplacian}) we have the following isomorphisms for $k=0,1,2,\dots$ (see \cite[Theorem 1.45]{Rosenberg-Laplacian})
+We denote the restriction of $\Delta_{eq}$ to $\Omega_{eq}^k(M)$ by $\Delta^k_{eq}$.
+This is a second order elliptic differential operator, which is formally self-adjoint with respect to the inner product \eqref{eqin}.
+We can apply the ordinary completion procedure to construct the Hilbert spaces $L^2(M,\wedge_{eq}^kTM)$ or Sobolev spaces $W^\alpha(M,\wedge_{eq}^kTM)$.
+Therefore, exactly as in the classical Hodge theory for the Laplacian (e.g. through the construction of heat operator as in \cite[chapter 3]{Rosenberg-Laplacian}) we obtain the following equivariant Hodge isomorphisms for $k=0,1,2,\dots$

+\begin{rem} Let $G=\T$ be the circle group acting trivially on a point $p$.
+This equivariant Hodge isomorphism, alongside the explicit expansion \eqref{exlap} readily imply that $H^{2k+1}_{eq}(p)=0$, while $H^{2k}_{eq}(p)$ is one dimensional generated by $t^k$, for $k=0,1,2,\dots$.
+If $\T$ acts on itself with nontrivial orbit $o$ (therefore $v$ is no-zero), then equivariant Hodge isomorphism and \eqref{exlap} imply the following: If $k>0$ then $H^{k}_{eq}(o)=0$, while $H^{0}_{eq}(o)=\C$ is generated by does functions of $\T$ that are invariant under the action of $\T$ (compare with \cite[page 245]{BottTu}).
+We could easily define a version of equivariant cohomology with local coefficients and prove the corresponding Hodge isomorphism to conclude that if $\ell$ is a non-orientable real line bundle over $o$ then $H^k_{eq}(o,\ell)=0$ for $k=0,1,2,\dots$. \end{rem}